ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 JSON objects that have member string:value pairs that start with "$" in their string parts are only allowed to contain string, number, true, false or null values.
 JSON objects that have a member string:value pair with the string part equal to "#text" can only have a string as the corresponding value.
 This restriction is put into Open Peer to allow for easy JSON/XML conversions.

-All base64 encoding/decoding routines must use standard/common encoding scheme, without line breaks and with padding used for unused bytes.
+All base64 encoding / decoding routines must use standard / common encoding scheme, without line breaks and with padding used for unused bytes.

 The client may receive an error complaining that a request has expired if the client's clock was set wrong (401).
 Hence in every result, the epoch of the server will be sent for the client to detect potential clock errors.
 To reduce issues, the client should use a secure NTP service to set its own clock at some point before initiating contact to a server or another peer.

 The client is responsible for disconnecting at all times from the server.
 In the case of peer to peer, the initiating peer is considered the client role and the receiving peer plays the server role.

 There are exceptions to this rule.
 The server will close a connection without warning based on two inactivity time-outs.
 The larger timeout is based upon an expiry window when the entity is known or "registered" to the server.
 The smaller timeout window of inactivity (chosen and unspecified at the discretion of the server) is based on not having received any request or notification on a channel within that defined timeframe.
 If either of those two timeouts occurs, the server may disconnect which is typically the responsibility of the client.
-The server may disconnect any client it sees as likely malicious behaviour.
+The server may disconnect any client it sees as likely malicious behavior.

 If a client disconnects without sending the unregister request, the server should assume the client disconnected prematurely and will discard any associated sessions.